 Trucking accident injuries are almost always devastating.
 Further, the company responsible may try to intimidate you into a low settlement.
 If you are hurt or lost a loved one, contact a Georgia truck accident attorney from our personal injury firm.
 We go into every case preparing for a fight, and we are not afraid to take your case to the courtroom.
 In fact, we fought and won a jury verdict of $23.2 million for the family of a mother killed in a truck accident.

-According to data from the National Highway Traffic Safety Administration (NHTSA), eight percent of all of traffic fatalities nationwide involve a large truck, and almost a quarter of all fatal truck accidents occur on highways.
-Additionally, Georgia is among the top ten states with the highest number of fatal accidents per year.
+According to data from the National Highway Traffic Safety Administration (NHTSA), 8% of all traffic fatalities nationwide involve a large truck, and almost a quarter of all fatal truck accidents occur on highways.
+Additionally, Georgia is among the top 10 states with the highest number of fatal accidents per year.

 - Wear a seat belt.
-Almost half of all fatal traffic accident victims do not wear seat belts.
+Almost half of all fatal traffic accident victims did not wear seat belts.

 - Avoid drunk and distracted driving.
 Nearly 10,000 people are killed each year in drunk driving accidents.
-Additionally, distracted driving contributed to over 3,000 deaths, or 10 percent of all fatal accidents.
+Additionally, distracted driving contributed to over 3,000 deaths, or 10% of all fatal accidents.

 - Follow the speed limit.
 Over a quarter of all traffic deaths result from speeding.

-When it comes to truck accidents, semi truck drivers have the lowest incidence of drunk driving compared to all others on the road.
+When it comes to truck accidents, semi-truck drivers have the lowest incidence of drunk driving compared to drivers of other vehicles on the road.
 However, truck drivers also have the highest rate of multiple crashes.
 Poor truck maintenance, speeding and drowsy driving are major contributors to truck accidents.

-If you are hurt or lost a loved one after a trucking accident, then our Macon personal injury law firm can help.
-We have experience going toe to toe with big companies on behalf of our clients, and getting results.
+If you are hurt or lost a loved one in a trucking accident, our personal injury law firm can help.
+We have experience going toe-to-toe with big companies on behalf of our clients, and getting results.
 We know how to help you fight your legal battles.

-Our law office is in Macon, but we also help clients around Savannah, Augusta as well as statewide and nationwide.
-Contact us online or call our office to set up your free consultation with a Georgia truck accident attorney today.
+We have offices in Macon and Atlanta, but we also help clients around Savannah and Augusta as well as statewide and nationwide.
+Contact us online or call our office at 478-238-6600 to set up your free consultation with a Georgia truck accident attorney today.